Questions about the Beckley Furnace site

 Where did the workers at the furnace live?

 Well, that depends.
 A few hundred yards east of the furnace, on Lower Road, on the right hand side of the road, you’ll see a few houses, all very similar in design, all in a row.
-These were houses built — and once owned — by the Barnum and Richardson Company, to house their workers.
+These were houses built — and once owned — by the Barnum and Richardson Company, to house their workers and their families.
 The house on the right, closest to Beckley, was the house occupied by the ironmaster, we’ve been told.
 The other houses would have been occupied by furnace workers with jobs that were very important to the furnace operation.
 (Please understand that all these houses are private homes now, and are not open to visitors.)

 However, remember that at one time there were three blast furnaces operating in the immediate area, so that’s not enough company housing for all of them.